vryy/4C/dependencies/README.md

-This folder contains the dependencies required to run Baci.
+This folder contains the dependencies required to build the project.
 The current dependencies are in `current/`.
 To install the dependencies just run

 ```
 # Define the number of procs for building or use the default (4 procs)
 export NPROCS=12